Don Lemon / Lime / Orange / Grape

 Personal life

-In his 2011 memoir, Transparent, Lemon publicly came out as gay—having been out in his personal life and with close colleagues—becoming "one of the few openly gay black men in broadcasting".[55][65][66]
-He also discussed colorism in the black community and the sexual abuse he suffered as a child.[10]
-He dedicated the book to Tyler Clementi, a college student who killed himself after his roommate outed him online.
-Lemon also stated that he has known about his sexuality since the age of five or six.[67]
+In his 2011 memoir, Transparent, Lemon publicly came out as gay—having been out in his personal life and with close colleagues—becoming "one of the few openly gay black men in broadcasting".[56][65][66]
+He also discussed colorism in the black community and the sexual abuse he suffered as a child.[67]
+He dedicated the book to Tyler Clementi, a college student who killed himself after his roommate outed him online.[68]

 On January 31, 2018, Lemon's sister, L'Tanya "Leisa" Lemon Grimes, died at the age of 58; police concluded that her death was an accidental drowning in a pond while fishing.[69]
 After being absent for approximately a week, he opened his show on February 6 by thanking everyone who wished him "prayers and words of encouragement".[70]